aws/aws-encryption-sdk-python/README.rst

 key provider.
 The default CMM collects encrypted data keys from all master keys referenced by the master key provider.

-An example of a more advanced CMM is the caching CMM, which caches cryptographic materials provided by a another CMM.
+An example of a more advanced CMM is the caching CMM, which caches cryptographic materials provided by another CMM.

 Master Key Providers
 --------------------